jundalisay/superbnetlify/content/en/research/descartes/world/chapter-09.md

 - If they were not moving, they were surrounded everywhere by the aether <!-- that matter of the heaven -->.
 They necessarily had to follow the aether, just as boats <!-- and diverse other bodies floating on water (both the largest and most massive and those that are less so) --> follow the water they are in. <!--  when there is nothing else to impede them from doing so.[43] -->

-## Quantum Tunelling and Star Formation
+## Quantum Tunneling and Star Formation

 Massive and solid bodies that float on water always have much more force than the water.
 This allows them to continue their motion, even though they get their motion from the water alone.
 An example are the largest and most heavily-laden boats.